smejdil/zabbix-edu/README.md

 # How it works

 By google cloud api is intaled servers zbxXX.
 After instalation run script for reconfigure OS and install Zabbix.

+# Features

+- Install and configure mariadb
+- Install and configure zabbix_server
+- Install and configure zabbix_agent
+- Install and configure zabbix_agent2
+- Install and configure httpd and php
+- Install and configure odbc driver mariadb

 ### Installation